Michael-Ennis-1/Threaded-Mandlebrot/README.md

 # Threaded-Mandlebrot
-CMP202 Data Structures year 2 module, which is an application for threading Mandlebrot.
-It splits the original task of rendering Mandlebrot into several tasks that are then worked on by a task farm with however many threads the user decides is necessary.
+CMP202 Data Structures year 2 module, which is an application for threading a Mandlebrot set.
+It splits the original task of rendering it into several tasks that are then worked on by however many threads the user decides is necessary.
+The tasks are split over the threads via a Task Farm, making sure that all threads are running for as long as there is still tasks left to accomplish.
+Link to Presentation: https://drive.google.com/drive/folders/1SPaUgP0lSZPYEsn8o3_K3RHT1JzkGxAL?usp=share_link